ekv88/kmica-bot/README.md

 # Kmica 👑 - Discord bot
-*Hi!
-Kmica is Discord bot made specifically for one server, but with a little editing or time I could possible make it more flexible to use on other servers.*
+*Hi! **Kmica** is Discord bot made specifically for one server, but with a little editing you can tailor it to suit yourself or wait because overtime I might make it more flexible so it can be used on other servers as well.*

-## Commands
+## Commands 🕹

-#### Common
+#### Admin 😎
 `!reboot` - Reboot bot

 `!shutdown` - Shutdown bot